 With so many ancient cities to school, you about Greek history and mythologies, a trip to Greece isn’t only limited to leisure and some time under the sun.
 It’s also about walking along with historical sites and experiencing firsthand these famous cities that we only read about in books.

 I know you’re excited to take that flight to the cradle of Western civilization, but we’d have to burst your bubble for a little while to remind you of some of the things to avoid when visiting Greece.

-Don’t Show to much skin when visiting churches
+Don’t show too much skin when visiting churches

 Greece is clad with beautiful churches and monasteries that any tourist would be tempted to visit and well, snap photos of, but keep in mind that these establishments should be treated with respect.